Billings, Montana: Early railroad town

-Named after Northern Pacific Railway president Frederick H. Billings, the city was founded in 1882.
+Named after the Northern Pacific Railway president Frederick H. Billings, the city was founded in 1882.
 The Railroad formed the city as a western railhead for its further westward expansion.
 At first the new town had only three buildings but within just a few months it had grown to over 2,000.
-This spurred Billings' nickname of the Magic City because, like magic, it seemed to appear overnight.
+This spurred Billings's nickname of the Magic City because, like magic, it seemed to appear overnight.

 The nearby town of Coulson appeared a far more likely site.
 Coulson was a rough-and-tumble town where arguments were often followed by gunplay.
 Liver-Eating Johnson was a lawman in Coulson.
-Perhaps the most famous person to be buried in Coulson's Boothill cemetery is H.M.
+Perhaps the most famous person to be buried in Coulson's Boothill Cemetery is H.M.
 "Muggins" Taylor, the scout who carried the news of Custer's Last Stand at the Battle of Little Bighorn to the world.
 Most buried here were said to have died with their boots on.
 The town of Coulson had been on the Yellowstone River, which made it ideal for the commerce steamboats brought up the river.
 However, when the Montana & Minnesota Land Company oversaw the development of potential railroad land, they ignored Coulson, and platted the new town of Billings just a couple of miles to the northwest.
 Coulson quickly faded away; most of her residents were absorbed into Billings.
 Yet, for a short time, the two towns coexisted; a trolley even ran between them.
 But ultimately there was no future for Coulson as Billings grew.
 Though it stood on the banks of the Yellowstone River only a couple of miles from the heart of present-day downtown Billings, the city of Billings never built on the land where Coulson once stood.
 Today Coulson Park sits along the banks of the Yellowstone where the valley's first town once stood.